nasa/cumulus-orca/tasks/request_status_for_job/API.md

 - `'granules'` _List_ - A list of dicts with the following keys:
   'granule_id' (str)
 - `'status'` _str_ - pending|staged|success|failed

-  Will also return a dict from create_http_error_dict with error NOT_FOUND if job could not be found.

 <a id="request_status_for_job.get_granule_status_entries_for_job"></a>